CPEN-221/go-examples/example2/README.md

 Presumably, we would use the `i`-th index of each array to refer to the appropriate attribute for the `i`-th Pokémon in some trainer's collection.

 The use of a separate array for each attribute is a modeling choice.
 The use of four different arrays may be confusing to someone who is not familiar with a program that uses this modeling approach unless the code is well-documented.
 Even when the code is well documented, it is possible to make mistakes: if we had to write a method to *power-up* a Pokémon then we may update the combat power but not the hit points.
-In C, a solution to the problem of using different arrays is to use a language construct called [`struct`](https://en.wikipedia.org/wiki/Struct_(C_programming_language).
+In C, a solution to the problem of using different arrays is to use a language construct called `struct`.
 A `struct` allows one to group multiple elements into one data type.

+> Wikipedia entry for `struct`: https://en.wikipedia.org/wiki/Struct_(C_programming_language)

 We would define a Polémon `struct` as follows:
 ```c